Trams in Subotica

 The Subotica tram system was a tram system in Subotica, Serbia.
 It was in operation from 7 September 1897 to 2 April 1974.

 The first tram line went from the Sombor gate to the present day NAP gas station in Mali Bajmok over Rudic street, follogin Korz to Lake Palić.
 One tram from the system remains to this day, at the corner of Rudić street.
+(A further vehicle survives at the Lendcanaltramway in Klagenfurt, Austria.)